 Fast forward 10 years, and I found myself working at Chipotle while attending college.
 I started as a cashier and then became a shift supervisor.
 I would get there early and start prepping for the day.
 Making guacamole day after day, batch after batch, I eventually considered myself a guacamole expert.

 At Cantina, we make our guacamole fresh to order, right next to your table.
 You control the texture and how spicy you want it.
 It's one of those fine touches that I think, makes us unique.
 We start with ripe Hass avocados, freshly squeezed lime juice, diced Serrano chiles, house made pico de gallo, and a little bit of salt.
 A simple recipe that is full of flavor.
 Couple that with our fresh homemade chips, and its a recipe for success.

 1. Use Ripe Avocados—Any respectable guacamole has ripe avocados.
 A ripe avocado will give slightly when you press it gently and its skin will turn deep purple to black as it ripens.
 Most avocados that you buy in the supermarket, at least the ones near me, tend to be rock solid.
 You can place avocados in a brown paper bag with a banana to speed up the process.
-If you are interest in the science behind this phenomenon please click here.
 I would suggest a little advanced planning.

 2. Use Fresh Cilantro and Limes—Fresh cilantro and lime juice are to guacamole are essential.
 We use fresh lime juice because the flavor is much brighter than bottled.
 Our pico has fresh cilantro in it as well.
 You can use store bought pico if you are in a hurry or just don’t want to do all that chopping.